cgarrett/find-vaccine-osdh/README.md

 - Install Selenium
 - git clone <repo> (at the command prompt where you want the directory created)
 - Open the directory
-- Run in command "python -m venv venv"
+- Run in command `python -m venv venv`
-- Run in command ".\venv\activate.bat"
+- Run in command `.\venv\activate.bat`
-- Run in command "pip install -r requirements.txt"
+- Run in command `pip install -r requirements.txt`
 - Modify the "run.bat" file with the correct paths to the Virtual Environment Activate script and the "app.py" script.
-- Schedule the "run.bat" command through Task Schedule
+- Schedule the "run.bat" command through Task Scheduler (or cron if running in linux)
 - Make sure to leave your computer on during the times you have it scheduled to run.

 I can not and will not provide any assurances or guarantees that this will run in your environment or work for you as it worked for me.
 I'm providing this script and instructions as educational information ONLY.
 It was a "quick and dirty" script that suited my needs and may be modified and improved freely.